calvinsthomas/QNN0DTE/README.md

       - A coding sandbox: Learn how to build your own profitable algorithmic trading programs
       - Sentiment analysis (via forums, WSB, etc) of strikes, DTE, etc to identify when market liquidity is most needed.

-Strategy developed from my own experiences trading derivatives and competing for premia with market makers on retail exchanges.
+Strategy developed from my own experiences trading derivatives on retail exchanges and competing for premia with market makers.

 Position Details: